Using Facebook to Attract New Members

 Pages are like Profiles on Facebook but for your organisation where you share photos, news, updates, and announcements.
 One major difference between a Profile and a Page is that your Page information and updates are open to the public.
 Pages boast more control than Profiles and Groups.
 Pages allow managing notifications, messages, and scheduled posts.
 Pages also give insight into how posts are performing and who is connecting to your Page.

 Groups, on the other hand, are largely maintained by your membership.
 As an administrator, you can set up a Group for open membership, membership upon approval, or membership by invitation only.
 Any member of your group can start posting to that group and the posts will appear in members’ news feeds.
-In essence, Facebook Groups connects your followers to each other directly.
+In essence, Facebook Groups connect your followers to each other directly.

 Before You Start